LongWayHomie/Plutus-dogecoin/README.md

 Original Plutus Brute Forcer created by Isaacdelly.
 Fastecdsa fork created by imcmurray.
 Dogecoin modification done by LongWayHomie.

+So the idea for this fork of Plutus is not to attack active wallet addresses (much bad, so despicable), but to attack the dormant ones that has been probably lost forever.
+Database file has been filled with dormant addresses from 7 years.
+Try your luck on becoming DOGE millionaire (or billionaire).

 # Like This Project?
 Donate your findings!

 ```